Skip to main content

 The babies are with their mother, but I’m worried they’re in a dangerous situation

-If the babies are with their parents but you’re concerned because they’re in a pool, on a road, in a courtyard, or in another dangerous spot, see our page on nuisance ducks and geese.
+If the babies are with their parents but you’re concerned because they’re in a pool, on a road, in a courtyard, on a rooftop or terrace, or in another dangerous spot, see our page on nuisance ducks and geese.
 It will help you figure out whether the family needs help, and how best to help them.

 MYTH!
 If you touch a baby bird, its parents will not abandon it.
 Birds are excellent parents.
 All they want is their baby back.